IDCI-Consulting/StepBundle/Resources/doc/presentation.md

 Built-in Field Types
 --------------------

-There are multiple step category.
+There are multiple step categories.

 The html step is a step that contains pure html code.
 ```php